i40-Tools/HeterogeneityExampleData/AutomationML/M3-Schematic/Testbeds-4/readme.md

-In conflict 13 we show that "seed-13-Schematic-1.aml":Internal Elemen("Inport2", internalLink) equals "seed-13-Schematic-0.aml":Internal Element("Connection",Internal Link).
+In conflict 13 we show that "seed-Schematic-1.aml":InternalElement("Inport2", InternalLink) equals "seed-Schematic-0.aml":InternalElement("Connection",InternalLink).

 If such conflict exist then this a schematic heterogeneity.